 Pipefitter Skills and Qualifications:

-Here's a list of the educational requirements and the skills required to be a pipefitter.
+Here's a list of the educational requirements and the needed skills to become a pipefitter.

 - High school diploma or GED equivalent is preferred